Apple has announced Apple Arcade, a new mobile and Mac gaming subscription service that brings the best of the App Store to gamers for a monthly fee.

 Games available offline

 The Apple Arcade service offers a Family Sharing plan so all household members can play the game for a single subscription cost.
+That'll make it attractive to households that have bought into the Apple ecosystem with iPads, Macbooks and iPhones – especially if it means mum and dad don't have to hand over the iPhones so that the kids can play.

 What's Apple Arcade available on?